fasiha/fasiha/README.md

 - 👍 he/him (they/them 👌)
 - 🔭 do check out these newer projects
+  - [Moratta](https://fasiha.github.io/moratta/).
+Confession—I'm bad at reading hiragana and katakana 🥺.
+But not any more!
+Leveling up my basics every day!
   - [Yoyogi](https://fasiha.github.io/yoyogi) is an anti-timeline frontend for Mastodon that centers a single author and their threads.
 I'd been asking others to make this for years and finally did it 😝
   - [Kamiya Codec](https://github.com/fasiha/kamiya-codec) conjugates and deconjugates Japanese verbs and adjectives following Taeko Kamiya's texts
   - [Hareonna](https://fasiha.github.io/hareonna/) visualizes temperature percentiles from 13'500 stations in the Global Historical Climatology Network daily (GHCNd) database.
 Find where your perfect weather is!